5121f/pacrs/ROADMAP.md

 # Roadmap of `pacrs`

+- `pacrs package --updated` should support AUR packages.
-- `pacrs install --reinstall` command which should check cache and if the packages are contained in it, reinstall these packages without check.
+- `pacrs install --from-cache` command which should check cache and if the packages are contained in it, reinstall these packages without check.
 - `pacrs packages --files` - alias of `pacman -F`.
   - How we should process index?